Lead the Charge

 a successful event.
 You will also receive a

-promotional package of t-shirts, caps and other
+promotional package of t-shirts and caps

-branded materials to use however you see fit.
+(while supplies last) to use however you see fit.

 3. Increase Participation